Sample Resume Objectives

 Students applying for internships or trainee jobs can use objectives to show the recruiter what they stand to gain from a young applicant with little experience.
 Entry level applicants and recent graduates frequently use resume objectives, as they give a focus to a resume that doesn't yet include much work experience.
 The same goes for people with only one or two years of work experience.

-People changing careers use objectives to show the employer what they can add to the organization, despite lack of directly relevant experience.
+People changing careers use objectives to show the employer what they can add to the organisation, despite lack of directly relevant experience.
 Likewise, the resumes of people with very diverse experience will benefit from such added focus.

 Those in creative careers, where the recent experience doesn't necessarily reflect the breadth of their creative abilities, use them to show how their creativity can be applied to gain results in the employer's area.